NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 AWS CloudWatch alarms that monitor the utilization of the file system and its volumes.
 It will also create alarms to monitor the CPU utilization of the file system.
 And if a volume or file system is removed, it will remove the associated alarms.

-To implement this, you might think to just create EventBridge rules to trigger on the creation or deletion of an FSx Volume.
+To implement this, you might think to just create EventBridge rules that trigger on the creation or deletion of an FSx Volume.
 This would kind of work, but since you have command line access to the FSx for ONTAP file system, you can create and delete volumes without generating any CloudTrail events.
-So, this method would not be reliable.
+So, depending on CloudTrail events would not be reliable.
 Therefore, instead of relying on those events, this script will scan all the file systems and volumes in all the regions then create and delete alarms as needed.

 ## Invocation